gymore-io/palette/palette/README.md

 let my_hsl: Hsl = my_lch.into_color();
 ```

-It's also possible to integrate custom color types into the system.
-It could be used for adding new color spaces or to make a user facing API simpler.
+It's also possible to integrate custom color types into the system, which can be used for adding new color spaces or making a simpler user-facing API.
 This example makes it possible for Palette users to easily convert from and into our own `Color` type:

 ```rust
 use palette::{